chrisrhayden/type_fight/README.md

 `yarn run http-server`

-[nodemon](https://nodemon.io/) can also be used to rerun the compiler, webpack and the server when source code is saved/changed
+[nodemon](https://nodemon.io/) can also be used to rerun the webpack and the server when source code is saved/changed

 `yarn run nodemon --exec ./utils/run_server.sh`